 (a) Section 6(e) shall apply only where an Early Termination Date is designated by Party A as a result of a Credit Support Default described in Section 5(a)(iii) or by Party B as a result of an Illegality described in Section 5(b)(i).

-(b) with respect to an Early Termination Date designated as a result of an Event of Default with respect to Party A described in Section 5(a)(i) (Failure to Pay or Deliver), (a) Section 2(a)(iii) of the Agreement shall not apply with respect to the Credit Swap TransactionTransactions; (b) Section 6(c)(ii) of the Agreement shall not apply with respect to the Credit Swap TransactionTransactions; (c) neither of the Credit Swap TransactionTransactions shall not constitute a ‘Terminated Transaction’ for the purposes of Section 6(e) of the Agreement; and (d) (i) Party A’s only continuing scheduled payment obligation shall be to pay to Party B the Accrued Fixed Payment Amount and the Makewhole Amount on the Early Termination Date and (ii) Party B’s only continuing scheduled payment obligations under the Credit Swap TransactionTransactions shall be in respect of any and all Cash Protection Amount(s) determined, or to be determined, in respect of Credit Event(s) which have occurred up to and including the Early Termination Date; provided that each such Cash Protection Amount(s) shall only be payable if, and to the extent that, the relevant Event Determination Date has occurred on or prior to the fourteenth (14) calendar day after the Early Termination Date.; and
+(b) with respect to an Early Termination Date designated as a result of an Event of Default with respect to Party A described in Section 5(a)(i) (Failure to Pay or Deliver), (a) Section 2(a)(iii) of the Agreement shall not apply with respect to the Credit Swap Transactions; (b) Section 6(c)(ii) of the Agreement shall not apply with respect to the Credit Swap Transactions; (c) neither of the Credit Swap Transactions shall constitute a ‘Terminated Transaction’ for the purposes of Section 6(e) of the Agreement; and (d) (i) Party A’s only continuing scheduled payment obligation shall be to pay to Party B the Accrued Fixed Payment Amount and the Makewhole Amount on the Early Termination Date and (ii) Party B’s only continuing scheduled payment obligations under the Credit Swap Transactions shall be in respect of any and all Cash Protection Amount(s) determined, or to be determined, in respect of Credit Event(s) which have occurred up to and including the Early Termination Date; provided that each such Cash Protection Amount(s) shall only be payable if, and to the extent that, the relevant Event Determination Date has occurred on or prior to the fourteenth (14) calendar day after the Early Termination Date.; and

-(c) with respect to an Early Termination Date designated as a result of an Event of Default with respect to Party A described in Section 5(a)(vii) (Bankruptcy) (b) above, or any Termination Event described in Section 5(b)(i) (Illegality) (subject to Part 1 (l)(a) above and Part 1(p) below), Section 5(b)(ii) (Tax Event) or Section 5(b)(iii) (Tax Event Upon Merger) with respect to which Party A or Party B is the Affected Party, (a) Section 2(a)(iii) of the Agreement shall not apply with respect to the Credit Swap TransactionTransactions; (b) Section 6(c)(ii) of the Agreement shall not apply with respect to the Credit Swap TransactionTransactions; (c) neither of the Credit Swap TransactionTransactions shall not constitute a ‘Terminated Transaction’ for the purposes of Section 6(e) of the Agreement; and (d) (i) Party A’s only continuing scheduled payment obligation shall pay to Party B the Accrued Fixed Payment Amount on the Early Termination Date and (ii) Party B’s only continuing scheduled payment obligations under the Credit Swap TransactionTransactions shall be in respect of any and all Cash Protection Amount(s) determined, or to be determined, in respect of Credit Event(s) which have occurred up to and including the Early Termination Date; provided that each such Cash Protection Amount(s) shall only be payable if, and to the extent that, the relevant Event Determination Date has occurred on or prior to the fourteenth (14) calendar day after the Early Termination Date.
+(c) with respect to an Early Termination Date designated as a result of an Event of Default with respect to Party A described in Section 5(a)(vii) (Bankruptcy) (b) above, or any Termination Event described in Section 5(b)(i) (Illegality) (subject to Part 1 (l)(a) above and Part 1(p) below), Section 5(b)(ii) (Tax Event) or Section 5(b)(iii) (Tax Event Upon Merger) with respect to which Party A or Party B is the Affected Party, (a) Section 2(a)(iii) of the Agreement shall not apply with respect to the Credit Swap Transactions; (b) Section 6(c)(ii) of the Agreement shall not apply with respect to the Credit Swap Transactions; (c) neither of the Credit Swap Transactions shall constitute a ‘Terminated Transaction’ for the purposes of Section 6(e) of the Agreement; and (d) (i) Party A’s only continuing scheduled payment obligation shall pay to Party B the Accrued Fixed Payment Amount on the Early Termination Date and (ii) Party B’s only continuing scheduled payment obligations under the Credit Swap Transactions shall be in respect of any and all Cash Protection Amount(s) determined, or to be determined, in respect of Credit Event(s) which have occurred up to and including the Early Termination Date; provided that each such Cash Protection Amount(s) shall only be payable if, and to the extent that, the relevant Event Determination Date has occurred on or prior to the fourteenth (14) calendar day after the Early Termination Date.

 For the purposes of the foregoing and this Agreement,

-“Accrued Fixed Payment Amount” means, as of any Early Termination Date, the accrued and unpaid Fixed Amounts under the Credit Swap TransactionTransactions for the period from and including the Fixed Rate PayerPaymentPayer Payment Date immediately preceding the Early Termination Date to but excluding the Early Termination Date.
+“Accrued Fixed Payment Amount” means, as of any Early Termination Date, the accrued and unpaid Fixed Amounts under the Credit Swap Transactions for the period from and including the Fixed Rate Payer Payment Date immediately preceding the Early Termination Date to but excluding the Early Termination Date.